Stock market today: Asian shares mixed after Wall Street's lull stretches to a 2nd day

 Shopify tumbled 18.6% despite reporting better profit and revenue for the latest quarter than analysts expected.
 The company, which helps businesses sell things online, said its revenue growth would likely slow this quarter and that it would likely make less profit off each $1 in revenue.

 Match Group sank 5.4% despite topping profit expectations.
-The company behind Tinder, Hinge and other apps for connecting people with each other gave a forecast for revenue in the current quarter that fell short of what analysts were expecting.
+The company behind Tinder, Hinge and other dating apps gave a forecast for revenue in the current quarter that fell short of what analysts were expecting.

 Intel fell 2.2% after saying the U.S. Commerce Department revoked licenses for exports to a Chinese customer.
 That could cause its revenue for the current quarter to fall below the midpoint of the forecasted range it had earlier given.

 They helped to offset Lyft, which revved 7.1% higher after it topped expectations for profit and revenue.
-It said growth was particularly strong for early-morning, commute and weekend-evening trips.
+The company said growth was particularly strong for early-morning commutes and weekend-evening trips.

 Most companies have been reporting stronger profits for the start of the year than analysts expected.
 That and newly revived hopes for coming cuts to interest rates by the Federal Reserve have helped the U.S. stock market to recover from its rough April.